 Quizzes are to check your knowledge of concepts as well as application of chapter material.
 Question types can vary but may include multiple choice, short answer and fill in the blank.
-I recommend reading the chapter and viewing the lectures/examples prior to taking the quiz.

 Exams

 This course has 2 proctored exams.
 The exams will be approximately 50 questions consisting of multiple choice and/or short answer questions.
 A study guide will be provided.